Teaching-myself-Godot/rewriting-zelia-tutorial/day-3.md

 Now it's really time to fix [Technical debt 2](day-1.md#technical-debt-2), because the debt became deeper.

-If you're already familiar with code refactors, here's a link to the end-result and a skip link for this bit of the tutorial:
+**Again**: if you're already familiar with code refactors, here's a link to the end-result and a skip link for this bit of the tutorial:
 - [player.gd](https://github.com/Teaching-myself-Godot/godot-zelia/blob/164027e6ed74a70c1222778ebcd8dffba24ec416/player/player.gd)
 - [Adding a fireball node](#add-a-fireball-scene-and-test-its-flying)